spawnmarvel/quickguides/amqp/Readme.md

 Now we can further secure the connectivety with x509 (TLS/SSL) certificate Authentication Mechanism

 https://github.com/rabbitmq/rabbitmq-auth-mechanism-ssl

-When a client connects and performs TLS upgrade, the username is obtained from the client's TLS (x509) certificate.
+* When a client connects and performs TLS upgrade, the username is obtained from the client's TLS (x509) certificate.
 The user's password is not checked.
+* In order to use this mechanism the client must connect with TLS enabled, and present a client certificate.
+* For safety the server must be configured with the SSL option 'verify' set to 'verify_peer', to ensure that if an SSL client presents a certificate, it gets verified.

+Username Extraction from Certificate

+Distinguished Name
+* By default this will set the username to an RFC 4514-ish string form of the certificate's subject's Distinguished Name, similar to that produced by OpenSSL's "-nameopt RFC 2253" option.
+* You can obtain this string form from a certificate with a command like:
+* * openssl x509 -in path/to/cert.pem -nameopt RFC2253 -subject -noout
+* or from an existing amqps connection with commands like:
+* * rabbitmqctl list_connections peer_cert_subject

 https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_auth_mechanism_ssl